30 Common Sales Interview Questions (With Example Answers)

 Example: “I have worked for Delight International for seven years and currently handle 30 customer accounts.
 My effective interpersonal and communication skills have helped me build an excellent rapport with my customers, as evidenced by my 95% satisfaction rate.
 I also won the Salesperson of the Year award for the past two years because I exceeded my sales quota consistently.”

 3. When would you stop working for a potential client?

 Though a salesperson generates business, not all potential leads turn into paying customers.
 This question helps an interviewer understand how comfortable you feel about deflecting potential leads.
 Your answer should reflect your ability to maintain respect and professionalism during difficult situations.

-Example: “I recognise that not every lead becomes a client.
+Example: “I recognize that not every lead becomes a client.
 Last year, I was speaking to a promising lead.
-But after two rounds of discussion, I realised their budget was not large enough to accommodate our services.
+But after two rounds of discussion, I realized their budget was not large enough to accommodate our services.
 Knowing the monetary constraints, I had to accept that continuing discussions would not benefit either party.
 I informed them that our services did not align with their budget and suggested alternate options.”